garciart/network-automation/scripts/ansible_notes.md

     > nautilus
     > ```
     >
     > Select the Guest Additions' ISO and run the software.
-You can also run the software from the command line (in my case, the command was `sudo ./run/media/control/VBox_GAs_6.1.38/autorun.sh`).
+You can also access the ISO from its mount point (`/media`, `/mnt`, etc.), and run the software from the command line (in my case, the command was `sudo ./run/media/control/VBox_GAs_6.1.38/autorun.sh`).
     >
     > Do not forget to reboot the control node again after installing the software.